Defining a custom step (transform) sequence

 pcl2afp, and the output data format to MODCA-P.

-You set the input data format to AFP, the Transform options to issue a copy command, and the output data format to MODCA-P. In addition, you make this a terminating transform by selecting Transform only in the Create Transform dialog.
+You set the input data format to AFP, the Transform options to issue a copy command, and the output data format to MODCA-P. In addition, you make this a terminating transform by selecting Final Step in the Create New Custom Step (Transform) dialog.

 When you send a job to this actual destination, this sequence of actions occurs: